-It is not charity but a right-not bounty but justice, that I am pleading for.
-The prefent state of what is called civilization, is It is the reverse of what it ought to be, and The contrast of affluence and wretchedness continually meeting and offending the eye, is like dead and living bodies chained together.
+It is not charity but a right, not bounty but justice, that I am pleading for.
+The present state of civilization is as odious as it is unjust.
+It is absolutely the opposite of what it should be, and it is necessary that a revolution should be made in it.
+The contrast of affluence and wretchedness continually meeting and offending the eye, is like dead and living bodies chained together.
 Though I care as little about riches as any man, I am a friend to riches because they are capable of good.

 I care not how affluent some may be, provided that none be miserable in consequence of it.
-But it is impossible to enjoy affluence with the felicity it is capable of being enjoyed, whilst fo much mifery is mingled in the scene. fight of the mifery, and the unpleasant sensations it fuggests, which, though they may be fuffocated, cannot be extinguished, are a greater draw-back upon the felicity of affluence than the proposed 10 per cent. upon property is worth.
-He that would not give the one to get. rid of the other, has no charity, even for himfelf.
+But it is impossible to enjoy affluence with the felicity it is capable of being enjoyed, while so much misery is mingled in the scene.
+The sight of the misery, and the unpleasant sensations it suggests, which, though they may be suffocated cannot be extinguished, are a greater drawback upon the felicity of affluence than the proposed ten per cent upon property is worth.
+He that would not give the one to get rid of the other has no charity, even for himself.

-There are, in every country, some magnisicent charities established by individuals.
-It is, however, but little that any individual can do, when the whole extent of the misery to be relieved be considered.
+There are, in every country, some magnificent charities established by individuals.
+It is, however, but little that any individual can do, when the whole extent of the misery to be relieved is considered.
 He may satisfy his conscience, but not his heart.
 He may give all that he has, and that all will relieve but little.
-It is only by organizing civilization upon fuch principles as to act like a fystem of pullies, that the whole weight of misery can be removed.
+It is only by organizing civilization upon such principles as to act like a system of pulleys, that the whole weight of misery can be removed.

 The plan here proposed will reach the whole.
-It will immediately relieve and take out of view three classes of wretchedness.
-The blind, the lame, and the aged poor; and it will furnish the rising generation with means to prevent their becoming poor; and it will do this, without deranging or interfering with any national measures.
-To shew that this will be the case, it is sufficient to observe, that the operation and effect of the plan will, in all cases, be the same, as if every individual were voluntarily to make his will, and dispose of his property, in the manner here proposed.
+It will immediately relieve and take out of view three classes of wretchedness-the blind, the lame, and the aged poor; and it will furnish the rising generation with means to prevent their becoming poor; and it will do this without deranging or interfering with any national measures.

+To show that this will be the case, it is sufficient to observe that the operation and effect of the plan will, in all cases, be the same as if every individual were voluntarily to make his will and dispose of his property in the manner here proposed.

-But it is justice and not charity, that is the principle of the plan.
-In all great cases it is necessary to have a principle more universally active than charity; and with respect to justice, it ought not to be left to the choice of detached individuals, whether they will do justice or not.
-Considering then the plan on the ground of justice, it ought to be the act of the whole, growing spontaneously out of the principles of the revolution, and the reputation of it to be national and not individual.
+But it is justice, and not charity, that is the principle of the plan.
+In all great cases it is necessary to have a principle more universally active than charity; and, with respect to justice, it ought not to be left to the choice of detached individuals whether they will do justice or not.
+Considering, then, the plan on the ground of justice, it ought to be the act of the whole growing spontaneously out of the principles of the revolution, and the reputation of it ought to be national and not individual.

-A plan upon this principle would benefit
+A plan upon this principle would benefit the revolution by the energy that springs from the consciousness of justice.
+It would multiply also the national resources; for property, like vegetation, increases by offsets.

-the revolution, by the energy that springs from the consciousness of justice.
-It would multiply also the national resources; for property, like vegetation, encreases by off-sets.
-When a young couple begin the world, the difference is exceedingly great, whether they begin with nothing or with fifteen pounds a piece.
-With this aid they could buy a cow, and implements to cultivate a few acres of land; and instead of becoming burthens upon fociety, which is always the cafe, where children are produced fafter than they can be fed, would be put in the way of becoming useful and profitable citizens.
-The national domains also would fell the better, if pecuniary aids were provided to cultivate them in fmall lots.
+When a young couple begin the world, the difference is exceedingly great whether they begin with nothing or with fifteen pounds apiece.
+With this aid they could buy a cow, and implements to cultivate a few acres of land; and instead of becoming burdens upon society, which is always the case where children are produced faster than they can be fed, would be put in the way of becoming useful and profitable citizens.
+The national domains also would sell the better if pecuniary aids were provided to cultivate them in small lots.